const-ae/tidygenomics/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Added the Stan developers and David Robinson to the author list as copyright holders in the Description file
+# Bug fix

+In this release I have fixed a bug and ported code to new dplyr API

 ## Test environments
-* linux ubuntu: r 3.4.0
+* linux ubuntu: r 3.6.0
-* win-builder (devel and release)
+* R-Hub (Fedora R-devel, Ubuntu R-release)
+* winbuilder (R-devel, R-release)

 ## R CMD check results
 There were no ERRORs, WARNINGs